 Track all ad-hoc requests

-When you have several clients, try to record all ad-hoc requests through your project management platform.
+When you have several clients, try to record all ad-hoc requests through your product management tools.
 Unaccounted requests can lead to more significant mishaps and misunderstandings with your client.
 Plus, tracking ensures accountability and transparency for everyone.

 3. Building equally strong relationships

 Building strong connections with everyone can be daunting when simultaneously working with several clients.
 But this is a must: you don’t want to play favorites among your clients, and you should strive for quality, non-biased communication.

 Becoming a successful account manager means paying attention to all your accounts.
 Otherwise, you run the risk of focusing only on bigger-ticket clients and ignoring other clients who are also important sources of revenue.

 One way to avoid this is to increase the ratio of account managers to accounts.
 As the business grows, add more account managers to help handle different clients and prevent individuals from getting overwhelmed.

 However, this is not the only way to build equally strong relationships across the board.
 Here are a few other tips to make doing so easier.